--v, --verbose Use once for info, twice for debug, three times for trace.

---dev Sets CONDA EXE to python -m conda, assuming the current working directory contains the root of conda development sources.
-This is mainly for use during tests where we test new conda sources against old Python versions.

---debug-wrapper-scripts When this is set, where implemented, the shell wrapper scriptswill use the echo command to print debugging information to stderr (standard error).

---cwd Current working directory for command to run in.
-Defaults to the user's current working directory if no directory is specified.

---no-capture-output, --live-stream Don't capture stdout/stderr (standard out/standard error).
+-v,verbose Can be used multiple times.
+Once for detailed output, twice for INFO logging, thrice for DEBUG logging, four times for TRACE logging. dev Sets CONDA_EXE to python -m conda , assuming the current working directory contains the root of conda development sources.
+This is mainly for use during tests where we test new conda sources against old Python versions. debug-wrapper-sc ripts When this is set, where implemented, the shell wrapper scriptswill use the echo command to print debugging information to stderr (standard error). cwd Current working directory for command to run in.
+Defaults to the user's current working directory if no directory is specified. no-capture-output,live-stream Don't capture stdout/stderr (standard out/standard error).

-'''

--n, --name Name of environment.
+-n,name Name of environment. -p,prefix Full path to environment location (i.e. prefix).

-'''